Graph Parameters, Universal Obstructions, and WQO: Conclusion

-We conclude by remarking that besides the status of the $ω^2$-wqo conjecture for the minor or the immersion relation, it is still important to develop theories that can automatically produce finite obstructions sets for wide families of parameters.
-An example of such a theory is the Erdős–Pósa theorem for minor-models: given a (finite) set of graphs $\mathcal{Z}$ we define the parameter ${\mathcal{Z}}\mbox{-}\mathsf{apex}:\gall\to\mathbb{N}$ such that ${\mathcal{Z}}\mbox{-}\mathsf{apex}(G)$ is the minimum size of a set $S$ of vertices such that none of the graphs in ${\mathcal{Z}}$ is a minor of $G-S$ (that is the graph obtained from $G$ if we remove the vertices of $Z$).
-According to the results of \cite{RobertsonS86GraphminorsV} (see also \cite{van2019tight} for an optimized version), if $\mathcal{Z}$ is a $≤_{\mathsf{m}}$-antichain containing some planar graph, then the set $\{\langle k\cdot Z \rangle_{k\in\mathbb{N}}\mid Z\in \mathcal{Z}\}$ is a (finite) $≤_{\mathsf{m}}$-universal obstruction for ${\mathcal{Z}}\mbox{-}\mathsf{apex}.$ Is it possible to prove similar results about the existence of finite universal obstructions for other families of parameters?
-Such kind of general conditions have been investigated for obstructions of minor-closed graph classes (see e.g., \cite{SauST21apices,LagergrenA91mini,Lagergren98,AdlerGK08comp}).
-It is an open challenge whether analogous combinatorial or algorithmic results may be developed for parametric obstructions, even without known a priori that they are finite (due to the lack of a proof of the $ω^2$-wqo conjectures for minors or immersions).
+We conclude with the remark that independently of the status of the $\omega^2$-well-quasi-ordering conjecture for the minor or immersion relation, it is still important to develop theories that can automatically produce finite obstructions sets for wide families of parameters.
+An example of such a theory is the Erdős–Pósa property for minors: given a (finite) set of graphs $\mathcal{Z}$ we define the parameter $\mathsf{apex}_{\Zcal} \colon \gall \to \mathbb{N}$ such that $\mathsf{apex}_{\Zcal}(G)$ is the minimum size of a set $S$ of vertices such that none of the graphs in ${\mathcal{Z}}$ is a minor of $G-S$ (that is the graph obtained from $G$ if we remove the vertices of $S$).
+According to the results of \cite{RobertsonS86GraphminorsV} (see also \cite{van2019tight} for an optimized version), if $\mathcal{Z}$ contains a planar graph then the set $\{\langle k \cdot Z \rangle_{k\in\mathbb{N}}\mid Z\in \mathcal{Z}\}$ is a (finite) minor-universal obstruction for $\mathsf{apex}_{\Zcal}.$ Employing the parametric viewpoint introduced in this paper, \cite{PaulPTW24Delineating, PaulPTW24Obstructions} extend these results to arbitrary $\Zcal$ as a result of providing a finite minor-universal obstruction for $\Hcal$-treewidth\footnote{$\Hcal$-treewidth is a natural extension of treewidth that measures the tree decomposability of a graph into small pieces and pieces belonging to a fixed class $\Hcal$.} \cite{EibenGHK21}, for every minor-closed class $\Hcal.$ Is it possible to prove similar results about the existence of finite universal obstructions for other families of parameters and obtain finite class obstruction sets for families of class properties?
+Such kind of general conditions have been investigated for obstructions of minor-closed graph classes (see e.g., \cite{SauST21apices, LagergrenA91mini, Lagergren98, AdlerGK08comp}).
+It is an open challenge whether analogous combinatorial or algorithmic results may be developed for parametric obstructions, even without the a priori knowledge that they are finite.

-\textbf{Acknowledgement:} We wish to thank Sebastian Wiederrecht for all endless discussions around the the topics and the ideas of this paper.
+\paragraph{Acknowledgements:} We wish to thank Sebastian Wiederrecht for all the endless discussions related to the topics and ideas of this paper.